clari/react-orderable/README.md

   // Render item callback
   getItem(id, options) {
-    // Attach the mousedown handler to the drag handle. return (
+    // We will attach the mousedown handler to the drag handle. return (
       <div className="example-item">
         <div